w3c/editing/docs/EditContext/explainer.md

 # EditContext API Explainer

+# ⚠⚠⚠ ARCHIVED.
+This document is now maintained at https://github.com/w3c/edit-context/blob/gh-pages/explainer.md.
+Please refer to that for the latest content. ⚠⚠⚠

 ## Introduction
 The EditContext is a new API that simplifies the process of integrating a web app with [advanced text input methods](#example-text-input-methods), improves accessibility and performance, and unlocks new capabilities for web-based editors.